rakkasjs/rakkas-realworld/readme.md

 ¹ Logging out is carried out on the frontend by simply deleting the authentication cookie.

 #### Test API
 The `src/api/test` folder contains a few endpoints intended to be used as testing helpers. `/api/test/ping` responds to `HEAD` requests in order to detect the time the server becomes functional before starting the tests.
 A `POST` request to `/api/test/reset` resets the database, it is called before starting an integration test.
 A `POST` request to `/api/test/populate` seeds the database with some test data.
-A middleware protects these endpoints and only allows them to run when `NODE_ENV` envionment variable is set to `test`.
+A middleware protects these endpoints and only allows them to run when `NODE_ENV` environment variable is set to `test`.

 ### Frontend
-The `src/pages` folder contains an implementation of [Conduit Rounting guidelines](https://github.com/gothinkster/realworld/tree/master/spec#routing-guidelines) in the form of a set of Rakkas pages and layouts.
+The `src/pages` folder contains an implementation of [Conduit Routing guidelines](https://github.com/gothinkster/realworld/tree/master/spec#routing-guidelines) in the form of a set of Rakkas pages and layouts.
 There are a few components to avoid repetition and an API client library (in `src/lib/conduit-client.ts`) to facilitate API communication and error handling.
 Other than that it is a fairly straightforward port of the [original HTML templates](https://github.com/gothinkster/realworld-starter-kit/blob/master/FRONTEND_INSTRUCTIONS.md#layout).

 One small thing that you may find strange is the use of uncontrolled form elements.
 Since client-side validation is not in the specification, it is actually the easiest way to implement form functionality.